vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/regionalization-beta.md

 ## Indexing

 After finishing the configuration, stores using VTEX Intelligent Search for the first time need to initiate the indexing of the store's Catalog with the Intelligent Search.
-If necessary, follow the steps below:
+If applicable, follow the steps below:

 1. On VTEX Admin, go to **Store Settings > Intelligent Search > Integrations**.
 2. Click `Start`.